Birch Plywood Density, Weight & Strength: A Specifier's Reference (2026)

 - Screw withdrawal (face): ~7,500–9,500 N for a #10 wood screw at 25 mm depth in 18 mm Baltic birch — roughly 30–40% higher than equivalent pine or poplar plywood.

-Baltic birch typically tests at the high end of these ranges; Vietnamese birch-face panels with eucalyptus core test in the middle band; lower-density combi-core constructions sit at the lower end.
-EN 636-rated panels carry minimum performance values that all tested batches must meet — those minima are usually 15–20% below the typical values listed here.
+Baltic birch tests at the high end of these ranges.
+Vietnamese birch-face on eucalyptus core sits in the middle.
+Combi-core constructions sit at the low end.
+EN 636-rated panels publish minimum performance values that all tested batches must meet, and those minima are usually 15 to 20% below the typical numbers above.
+If a span calculation matters, use the rated minimum, not the typical.

 Birch vs Other Plywood Species

-Birch sits at the dense, heavy end of mainstream plywood species.
+Birch sits at the dense end of mainstream plywood.
 A side-by-side at typical mill values:

 | Construction | Typical density (kg/m³) | Relative to birch (680) |